OnionIoT/documentation/docs/firmware/how-onion-builds-firmware.md

 One of the core tenets of Onion device firmware is to localize all customizations in packages.
 This makes it easy to port the changes to new releases and reduces the number of "fronts" that must be maintained.

-Our goal is to create custom packages that bring value to our customers, by making them easy to use or by adding more functionality.
+Our goal is to create custom packages that bring value to our users, by making them easy to use or by adding more functionality.
 Examples of this are the **default network configuration** and the **gpio muxing utility**.

 The SDK has a wrapper around it, which makes it easier to interact with the SDK.
 By default, it uses the Onion-customized OpenWRT SDK, and compiles packages from the `openwrt-23.05` branch of the `OnionIoT/OpenWRT-Packages` GitHub repository.
 <!-- TODO: update above with OPENWRT_VERSION variable -->

 ### Where is the source code?

-The source code can be found on GitHub: https://github.com/OnionIoT/OpenWRT-Packages/tree/openwrt-23.05
+The source code can be found on GitHub: [https://github.com/OnionIoT/OpenWRT-Packages/tree/openwrt-23.05](https://github.com/OnionIoT/OpenWRT-Packages/tree/openwrt-23.05)
 <!-- TODO: update above with OPENWRT_VERSION variable -->

-The `openwrt-sdk-wrapper` repo easily and quickly compiles packages using the Onion OpenWRT SDK: https://github.com/OnionIoT/openwrt-sdk-wrapper
+The `openwrt-sdk-wrapper` repo easily and quickly compiles packages using the Onion OpenWRT SDK: [https://github.com/OnionIoT/openwrt-sdk-wrapper](https://github.com/OnionIoT/openwrt-sdk-wrapper)

 The `profile` config file defines which SDK to use, the version of the SDK, the package feed, and which packages from the package feed to compile.